KaylaLamp/OnlineLibrary/README.md

 # Library Online

-Basic Laravel app to display a books and authors management system.
+Basic Laravel app to display a book and author management system.

 ## Steps to set up